andrewharmellaw/deck-invert-your-participation-mode/PITCHME.md

 ---

-# Part 2 - things I learned when putting these on myself.
+# Part 2 - Things I learned when styaging Open Spaces

 ---

+### Pic: Magical interaction

 So much appeared to happen “as if by magic” those first few times.